WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/h.md

 Don't use a filename extension to refer to a type of file.
 For example, use *HTML file* file rather than *.html file*.

+For more information about spelling out abbreviations, see [Abbreviations](https://make.wordpress.org/docs/style-guide/language-grammar/abbreviations/).

 For more information, see [Referring to file types](https://make.wordpress.org/docs/style-guide/formatting/filenames/#referring-to-file-types).

 ## HTTP, HTTPS

 Initialism for *Hypertext Transfer Protocol* and *Hypertext Transfer Protocol Secure*.
 Use uppercase.

-OK to use lowercase in developer documentation, such as protocols or commands.
+It's OK to use lowercase in developer documentation, such as protocols or commands.

 In general, omit *http://* and *https://* from URLs.
 If you need to include *http://* or *https://*, use lowercase.

+For more information about spelling out abbreviations, see [Abbreviations](https://make.wordpress.org/docs/style-guide/language-grammar/abbreviations/).

-For more information, see [Referring to file types](https://make.wordpress.org/docs/style-guide/formatting/filenames/#referring-to-file-types) and the [Linking section](https://make.wordpress.org/docs/style-guide/linking/).
+For more information, see the [Linking section](https://make.wordpress.org/docs/style-guide/linking/).

 ## hyperlink